supernelis/letsencrypt-demo/README.md

 	cat /etc/nginx/sites-enabled/test1.test.boucke.be
 </code>

-Optional: add a location to serve .well-known in the config and reload
+Optional: add a location to serve .well-known in the config and reload (not needed in nginx)

 <pre>
 	location ~ /.well-known {